.

 Evening Leagues

 Evening Curling offers men and women a range of leagues to suit both recreational and competitive curlers.
-If you are a beginner looking for instruction the club offers a 10-week Adult Learn-To-Curl programs.
+If you are a beginner looking for instruction the club offers a 10-week Adult Learn-To-Curl program in the Fall.

 For details on RACC Membership, leagues and instructional programs visit Membership & League Options or contact RA Member Services.

-For comments, or answers to questions about the RACC Evening Leagues, please contact the members of your Committee.
+For comments, or answers to questions about the RACC Evening Leagues, please contact the league convenors .

 TEAMS & SCHEDULES